Skip to content

 “best business attorney for a startup in [city]”

-Lower volume, higher value, and answered from depth — the engine favors firms with substantive, founder-facing content and named-attorney authorship.
+Lower volume, higher value, and answered from depth: the engine favors firms with substantive, founder-facing content and named-attorney authorship.
 E-E-A-T signals that Google weights heavily for legal are the same ones models learn from.

 The law firm GEO playbook

-Six disciplines that put your firm inside the answer.
+Six disciplines that strengthen the evidence.

 01